steve-dave8/Animal-Flow-Sequence-Builder/README.md

 ## Project Status
 ### Upcoming
-* Options to filter next moves by level and component.
+* Options to save flows and manage saved flows.
 * Ongoing addition of movements to the backend.

 ## More Info